acidbubbles/vambooru/README.md

 * Show the image in a lightbox when clicking
 * Full text search of post text and title and tags
 * Search by tag
+* Make the post view page at least not completely ugly